commandeer/commandeer.github.io/docs/user-guides/notion/index.md

 ![Notion Settings](/assets/images/notion/commandeer-notion-settings.png)

-With these added, you will then be presented with a button to export your system.
-Currently, we allow you to export CloudFormation, CloudWatch Logs, DynamoDB, Lambda, and S3.
+With these added, you will then be presented with a button to export your system.Currently, we allow you to export CloudFormation, CloudWatch Logs, DynamoDB, Lambda, and S3.
 We will be adding support for more services shortly.

 ![AWS Notion Export](/assets/images/notion/aws-notion-export.png)